New in Look 6.20, Spaces have been renamed to folders.

 Plan Out Your Structure

-Who do you want to allow to view and edit particular Spaces?
+Who do you want to allow to view and edit particular folders?
 It will make your life easier if you sketch out your plan before you start configuring access.
-This also gives you a place to check off changes as you go through the process, so you don’t have to go back to check on various Spaces.
+This also gives you a place to check off changes as you go through the process, so you don’t have to go back to check on various folders.
 Placing users into groups will help you manage access for different departments or teams within your company.

 Configure Groups to Provide Granular Access